MongetE/JaDe/Readme.md

 - python3.7
 - spacy
 - fuzzywuzzy
+- click
-- python-levenshtein
+- tqdm

 Required libraries can be installed using `pip install -r requirements.txt`.

 *Note*
-Spacy requires a model.
+Spacy requires a language model.
 The current version of JaDe was tested with the `en_core_web_sm`, so the results prenseted below are valid with that given model.
 No test was done yet with spacy bigger models.
 To install a spacy model, run `python -m spacy download "modelname"`.